mekuanent/ros_tutorials/README.md

 # ros_tutorials

-! use catkin_create_pkg to create your package
+- use catkin_create_pkg to create your package
-! don't forget to build your new package
+- And don't forget to build your new package

 ## current available ros nodes